Sum of Squares Certificates for Containment of $\mathcal{H}$-polytopes in $\mathcal{V}$-polytopes: Preliminaries

 Similarly, if the dimension of $Q$ is fixed, an $\HH$-representation of $Q$ can be computed in polynomial time, and the resulting problem of deciding whether an $\HH$-polytope is contained in an $\HH$-polytope can be decided in polynomial time. \end{proof}

-Throughout the paper, we assume boundedness and nonemptyness of $P$ which both can be tested in polynomial time~\cite{khachiyan1980}.
-W.l.o.g. we assume $ 0 \in Q $.
-If this is not the case, one can translate $Q$ and $P$ by the centroid of the vertices of $Q$.
-The centroid is clearly contained in $Q$, and it is an interior point of $Q$ whenever $Q$ has an interior point.
+Throughout the paper, we assume boundedness and nonemptyness of $P$ as well as $0 \in \inter Q$, where $\inter Q$ denotes the interior of $Q$.
+All these properties can be tested in polynomial time~\cite{khachiyan1980}.
+If $Q$ is full-dimensional and $0 \not\in \inter Q$, one can translate $Q$ and $P$ by the centroid of the vertices of $Q$.
 Recall that the polar polyhedron of $Q$ is